 Disabled Holiday Grants

 A simple google search will return thousands of results that claim to offer disabled holidays grants.
-It can be time consuming and tedious to sift through all of the related sites, and even when you find something suitable there will be lengthy forms to fill in.
+It can be time-consuming and tedious to sift through all of the related sites, and even when you find something suitable there will be lengthy forms to fill in.
 If you are looking for help to fund an accessible disabled holiday, the best place to start is your local council.
-They will be able to let you know if there is any disabled holiday funding available to you, and what you need to do to apply for it.
-Please note that not all councils will be able to offer disabled holiday grants, and that this method is only suggested as a first port of call.
+They will be able to let you know if there is any disabled holiday funding available to you and what you need to do to apply for it.
+Please note that not all councils will be able to offer disabled holiday grants and that this method is only suggested as the first port of call.
 If there is nothing available through your local council, they might be able to point you in the right direction.

 The Cavendish Spenser Trust